itu-itis21-ugurluy21/FitMaxx/README.md

-# Fit Maxx Privacy Policy
+# FitMaxx Privacy Policy

 **Effective Date:** **October 30, 2023**

 ---

 ## 1. Introduction
-Welcome to **Fit Maxx**!
+Welcome to **FitMaxx**!
 This Privacy Policy explains how we handle your information when you use our mobile application.
 Your privacy is critically important to us.
 Our goal is to provide a powerful fitness analysis tool while respecting your data and privacy at every step.

 This policy explains **what information we collect**, **why we need it**, and **how we use it** to provide our services.